adsamcik/Tracker-Android/README.md

 # Tracker Android (dev name, brand name reveal soon)

-Signals is an free open-source offline location, fitness, Wi-Fi, cell tracker with statistics and game elements.
+Signals is a free open-source offline location, fitness, Wi-Fi, cell tracker with statistics and game elements.
 Now that that is out of the way, you can read more in features.

 ## Features